amwall/Ski-Bums-16/README.md

 # Ski-Bums:
 Gareth, Alison, Megan, & Syd

+## Packages Required
+Our project is composed of the following:
+Python3
+Plotty
+Sqlite3
+Django

+To Install run the following code in your command temrinal: sudo pip install python3 sudo pip install plotty sudo pip install sqlite3 sudo pip install django

 ## Project Overview
 Our project is composed of the following:
 1. **Django Website**